 “Sooner or later, your wife will drive home one of the best reasons for owning a Volkswagen.” — Volkswagen

-According to the ad, “women are soft and gentle but they hit things.”
+According to this sexist ad, “women are soft and gentle but they hit things.”
 Implying that women are terrible drivers, the ad goes on to claim that one of the “best reasons for owning a Volkswagen” is that “if your wife hits something in a Volkswagen, it doesn’t hurt you very much.”
 That’s because you can “conveniently replace anything she uses to stop the car.”

 “This is no shape for a girl.” — Warner’s

 According to this 1960s Warner’s slimwear lingerie ad, women’s bodies are one size fits all.
 Women who didn’t fit the mold were forced to wear corsets to help achieve a the “perfect” hourglass figure.

 “It’s a Wifesaver!” — Brown Soilfree Oven